 The Dane County Cultural Affairs Commission, with its programs also known as Dane Arts, is composed of 13 individuals (10 citizens + 3 County Board Supervisors) appointed by the Dane County Executive.
 It directs a small agency within Dane County government (located in the Madison region of south-central Wisconsin) focused upon supporting arts, culture and local history.

-Through Dane Arts, the Commission is committed to making our Madison region stronger by supporting citizens, groups, and organizations that preserve our shared heritage, and create arts and cultural opportunities for residents and visitors.
-Current projects and programs involve: sustaining a successful grant program, public mural project, buy local night market, art posters and art calendars showcasing Dane County's cultural and historical life, supporting the dynamic local creative sector, and nurturing community collaborations.
-Dane Arts is leading the effort to show the economic impact and community power of the arts in education, community engagement, cultural inclusion and achieveing and supporting art of the highest calibre.
+Through Dane County Cultural Aairs - Dane Arts, the Commission is committed to making Dane County stronger by supporting citizens, groups, and organizations that preserve our shared heritage, and create arts and cultural opportunities for residents and visitors.
+Current projects and programs include: a successful grant program, the Dane Arts Mural Arts project, the Dane Arts Buy Local Night Market, the new Dane Arts Gallery located in the City-County building, and the annual art posters and art calendars that showcase Dane County's cultural and historical life, supporting the dynamic local creative sector, and nurturing community collaborations.
+Dane Arts is leading the effort in showing the economic impact and community power of the arts; in education, community engagement, and cultural inclusion.
+Dane Arts continuously strives to support artists and arts organizations county-wide.